telerik/kendo-ui-core/docs/controls/charts/how-to/sort-category-groups.md

 # Sort Categories in Grouped Charts

-The order of the categories in a grouped chart cannot be influenced by setting the `sort` option of the data source.
-This is due to the fact that the grouping operation overrides the sort order as part of its implementation.
-Still, you can override the order of the categories during the `dataBound` event.
+The order of the categories in a grouped chart cannot be set using the `sort` option of the data source.
+This is due to the fact that grouping overrides the sort order as part of its implementation.
+In effect the sort order is respected only within the resulting groups.

+Still, you can influence the final order of the categories during the `dataBound` event.

-The example below demonstrates how to sort categories in a grouped Kendo UI Chart.
+###### Example - Sort categories in a grouped Kendo UI Chart

-###### Example

 ```html
     <div id="chart"></div>